Ulm-IQO/qudi-legacy/README.md

 > **⚠ DEPRECATION WARNING**
 >
 > The development of this qudi repository has ceased.
 We strongly recommend migrating to our new [qudi-core project](https://github.com/Ulm-IQO/qudi-core) that is actively developed.
-Framework functionality is now separated from the measurement toolchains.
+Framework functionality is now separated from the measurement toolchains, which can be found here [qudi-iqo-modules](https://github.com/Ulm-IQO/qudi-iqo-modules).
 Most features of the old project can be recovered by installing the qudi-core and qudi-iqo-modules packages.

 # qudi (deprecated)
 Qudi is a suite of tools for operating multi-instrument and multi-computer laboratory experiments.